 If I did this again, I would definitely do it in the summer, when it’s warmer, and let the sheets dry a good week.
 I immediately started working with them and the cooler, damp days didn’t help my drying time.
 Alternatively, I could have sprayed a first coat of finish onto each board individually, even before install, to prevent the blurring and seal in the color.

 Other than this little issue, I love how my watery plywood panels turned out.
-Stop by next week to see these planks transformed into a really eye-catching DIY plywood floor.
-I’ll be sharing our tips and tricks – and what we learned the hard way – for creating a plywood floor, handy for anyone thinking about doing it (whether or not you’re tempted by this marbled, watercolor stained wood).
+The DIY marbled wood stain experiment was a success!
+Don’t forget to pop over to this post to see these planks transformed into a really eye-catching DIY plywood floor.
+I share our tips and tricks – and what we learned the hard way – for creating a plywood floor, handy for anyone thinking about doing it (whether or not you’re tempted by this marbled, watercolor stained wood).
 I am just putting the finishing touches on the fish room and I am so excited to show you!
 I don’t even recognize this formerly ugly little room and it feels so much more like an actual part of our house now.